 - Picture frames and art

-- Pitchers, vases and glass bottles
+- Pitchers, vases, glass bottles and jars

-- Vintage suitcases and books
+- Vintage suitcases and first-edition books

 - Baskets and trays

 - Dishes, etc. (Ironstone, enamelware, crocks, milk glass, jadeite, pyrex)

 Of course, there are many more great finds to add to this thrifting list.
 What do you like to search for?
 Had any luck lately?

 Be sure to pin these thrift store shopping and styling tips for later!